kletobias/p2022/_projects/transformations-as-the-backbone-of-a-modular-mlops-pipeline.md

 layout: 'distill'
 title: 'Transformations as the Backbone of a Modular MLOps Pipeline'
 date: '2025-04-17'
-description: 'Poor code organization leads to “pipeline spaghetti,” where data ingestion, cleaning, feature engineering, and modeling code are tangled together.
+description: 'Poor code organization leads to "pipeline spaghetti," where data ingestion, cleaning, feature engineering, and modeling code are tangled together.
 This tangle often arises when code is developed in a linear fashion (for example, in one giant notebook) rather than separated into reusable modules for each pipeline stage.
 The result is code that is hard to test or reuse.'
 img: 'assets/img/pipeline_worker_female.jpg'
 tags: [mlops,transformations,anti-patterns,spaghetti-code,modular-code,DRY,logical-separation-of-transformations,best-practices]
 category: 'MLOps: Designing a Modular Pipeline'